 Since 2006, UConn’s Panda’s Playgroup has been bringing together local families of children who have been adopted from China.
 Student members from the UCONN China Care Club host gatherings once a month.

-“I love coming here and seeing the kids, and the families are all so great,” said senior Pam Shieh, who is the president of the club.
+“I love coming here and seeing the kids, and the families are all so great,” said past coordinator Pam Shieh.
 “It’s just amazing to watch them grow year after year.”
 Shieh has been a part of the Panda’s Playgroup since she was a freshman and has gotten to know the children extremely well.

 The parents find the playgroup just as heartwarming as it provides a place for their children to meet other kids just like them.
-“The children anxiously await the playgroup week after week,” said moms Diane and Laurie, who each have daughters who have been coming to the Panda’s Playgroup for the last three years.
+“The children anxiously await the playgroup week after week,” said moms Diane and Laurie, who each have daughters who have been coming to the Panda’s Playgroup for more than three years.